 - Academic Promotion PolicyThis policy provides the principles that will underpin a fair and equitable academic promotions process.

 - Academic Promotion ProcedureThis procedure supports the implementation of the Academic Promotion Policy and must be read in conjunction with that document

 - Academic Work Allocation PolicyThis policy sets out the principles to support the equitable, transparent, and fair distribution of academic work by ensuring the allocation of work is developed in consultation with academic staff to support flexibility and work-life balance; ensures its application supports the vision and strategic directions of the University, Colleges, and Schools and supports the Academic Staff and Teachers Enterprise Agreement.

-- Admission Procedure Manual - Coursework ProgramsThis manual is designed to provide clear and concise directions for staff and students of the University regarding admission.
+- Admissions Manual - Coursework and Enabling ProgramsThis manual is designed to provide clear and concise directions for staff and students of the University regarding admission.